 - Dark spots and uneven skin tone

-Unfortunately hair growth is also highly impacted by substance abuse, many companies that perform drug testing use hair samples, as the drug can be detected long after it was consumed.
+Unfortunately, hair growth is also highly impacted by substance abuse, many companies that perform drug testing use hair samples, as the drug can be detected long after it was consumed.
 Because hair holds on to substances, the toxins from illicit drugs can change the physical and chemical structure of your hair strands, leading to breakage and loss.
 The biggest culprit of substance-related hair loss though, is stress.
 We already know that stress can be incredibly damaging to your health, and heavy drug use is stressful on your body.
 And failing to meet your family and work obligations can stress you out to the point where your hair starts falling out in clumps.
 Some people even pull their hair out, or pick at their scalps, in an effort to self-soothe.

 Your muscles and skeletal structure are quite literally the reason you can move, and heavy drug use also impacts these important body systems.
 People who spend the majority of their day accessing and using illicit drugs are not taking very good care of themselves to begin with, and poor nutrition and appetite have huge impacts on your muscles and bones.
-Lack of sleep and self care are indirect causes of loss of muscle and bone density, however a substance like alcohol can actually directly impact these systems by blocking the absorption of calcium from food.
+Lack of sleep and self-care are indirect causes of loss of muscle and bone density, however, a substance like alcohol can actually directly impact these systems by blocking the absorption of calcium from food.
 Some drugs increase your body temperature, which can lead to muscle atrophy.
 Using needles can result in tissue damage and infection to your tendons and muscles.
-At the severe end of substance use disorder people can even develop osteoporosis.
+At the severe end of a substance use disorder, people can even develop osteoporosis.

-After skin your smile and teeth may be the next thing people notice about you upon meeting.
+After skin, your smile and teeth may be the next thing people notice about you upon meeting.
 Many drugs wreak havoc on your smile, again both directly, and indirectly.
 People with severe anxiety often clench their teeth, especially at night when sleeping.
 This causes teeth to grind together, and wear down over time.
 And we know that chronic drug use can cause severe anxiety.
 The acidity of wine can wear down tooth enamel over time.
-Some of the stimulant-class drugs are especially hard on the mouth, causing tooth decay, mouth sores, changes in smell and tase, and other diseases.
+Some of the stimulant-class drugs are especially hard on the mouth, causing tooth decay, mouth sores, changes in smell and taste, and other diseases.
 The term “Meth mouth” was coined to describe the severe state of tooth decay and gum disease experienced by those who are chronic meth users, but it happens with other drug use also.
-And unlike skin or hair the loss of teeth is irreversible.
+And unlike skin or hair, the loss of teeth is irreversible.

-If you feel that your drug use has damaged your appearance and age you prematurely there is hope!
-People that complete rehab and maintain sobriety often notice a marked improvement in their looks from when they were in the worst of their addiction.
-As we know that one of the signs of substance use disorder is a decrease in personal hygiene, many former users are able to improve that aspect of their care when undergoing therapy.
+If you feel that your drug use has damaged your appearance and aged you prematurely there is hope!
+People that complete rehab and maintain sobriety often notice a marked improvement in their looks from when they were at the worst of their addiction.
+As we know that one of the signs of substance use disorder is a decrease in personal hygiene, and many former users are able to improve that aspect of their care when undergoing therapy.
 When free of the toxins from illicit drugs your skin will return to its normal, healthy shade.
 When receiving proper nutrition and maintaining a healthy weight your muscles and body fat will return, reversing the gaunt skeletal look.
-Your hair will grow in healthier and shiny, the deep folds in your face will disappear, as will the dark circles under your eyes.
+Your hair will grow healthier and more shiny, and the deep folds in your face will disappear, as will the dark circles under your eyes.
 And advancements in dentistry can even give you a smile that you won’t feel ashamed about.
 But the first step to restoring your looks is reaching out for help.

-5 Drugs That Affect Your Appearance
+Top 5 Drugs That Negatively Affect Your Appearance

 Although chronic use of legal substances like cigarettes and alcohol can also negatively impact your appearance, the top 5 illicit drugs that are especially harmful to your looks include